 Iron deficiency is one of the most prevalent nutritional deficiencies.
 High-risk groups include women (adolescent and pregnant) and young children due to either increased body needs or increased loss of blood.
-Depletion of iron stores in the body can eventually lead to iron deficiency anemia.
+The depletion of iron stores in the body can eventually lead to iron deficiency anemia.

 Iron, being an important dietary mineral helps in the transport of oxygen in the blood and other body functions.
 Low iron symptoms include chronic fatigue, tiredness, and decreased immunity.